emersion/go-imap/README.md

 	// List mailboxes
 	mailboxes := make(chan *imap.MailboxInfo, 10)
 	go func () {
-		if err := c.List("", "*", mailboxes); err != nil {
+		// c.List will send mailboxes to the channel and close it when done if err := c.List("", "*", mailboxes); err != nil {
 			log.Fatal(err)
 		}